• Ticket Fines and Penalties in New Jersey

 • Violating a state law of texting while driving.

-You’ll lose your driving privileges for 60 days if you receive a second conviction, and 120 days for a third conviction.
+You'll lose your driving privileges for 60 days if you are convicted of 2 serious offenses, and 120 days for a conviction of 3 serious offenses.

 Both the FMCSA and the New Jersey Commercial Driver License Manual provide more detailed information.